Adalovescoffee/termrewriting/README.md

 # Term Rewriting

-An experimental library to learn about term rewriting system with goal to implement Knuth-Bendix algorithm in Rust.
+ A fast-ish term rewriting system  in rust, with focus/goal on knuth bendix completion algorithm
 # TO-DO:

 - [x] terms